December 24, 2024

 • Apply a fresh coat of sealer or finish every few years, depending on the wear and tear of the shutters and the type of finish used.

-See also How to Repair Damaged Shutters
+See also How to Refinish Wooden Shutters

 Common Mistakes to Avoid When Choosing a Shutter Finish